JustJoostNL/LoadAllWorlds/README.md

  # Issues

- At the moment there are no problems!
+ At the moment we have a issue with saving the config.yml after a server restart.

  If you have a problem you can report it [Here](https://github.com/koningcool/LoadAllWorlds/issues/new)